 For those who do itemize their deductions, the new law allows for cash contributions to qualified charities like HCAN to be deducted up to 100% of your adjusted gross income for the 2020 calendar year.
 You must elect to take advantage of these relaxed limits.
 This also does not apply to contributions to donor-advised funds or to certain private foundation supporting organizations.

 Also, the new law temporarily suspends the requirements for required minimum distributions (RMD) for the 2020 tax year.
-Many donors use their RMD to make a gift from their IRA.
+Many donors use their RMD to make a gift from their IRA, called a qualified charitable deduction (QCD).
 If you are 70½ or older, you can still make a gift from your IRA or name us as a beneficiary.
-In addition, there are some new ways you can receive financial benefits and help organizations like us.
+Don't forget that your RMD can be directly donated, tax-free, to a charity like HCAN.

 If you have any questions, please contact Director of Advancement Ryan Catalani: